-the exhibitor.
+by the exhibitor.
 Alterations are beyond common photography techniques of red eye removal, cropping, etc. Exhibit includes a print of the original photograph, labeled "original photo, "and the digitally altered image, labeled "photographic illustration".
 Must be on a single black or white mat board, foam core or poster board 14"X14".
 Attach up to 1⁄2 page of written explanation of the alterations to the back of the exhibit.

-- 25. Junior (grades 3-7)

-- 26. Senior (grades 8-12)

-- Digitally altered scanned image.
+Digitally altered scanned image.
 Exhibit must include the original image, labeled "original image," and the digitally altered image, labeled "altered image".
 Alterations are beyond common photography techniques of red eye removal, cropping, etc. Must be on a single black or white foam core, mat board or poster board 14"X14".
 Attach up to 1⁄2 page of written explanation of the alterations to the back of the exhibit.
 Trademark images may not be used.

-- 27. Junior (grades 3-7)

-- 28. Senior (grades 8-12)

-EXPRESSIVE ARTS DIVISION SECTION 303 4-H ARTS AND CRAFTS EXHIBITS
+SECTION 303 4-H Creative ARTS

-Juniors ---- Grades 3-7 Seniors ---- Grades 8-12
+Juniors ---- Grades 3-7 Seniors---- Grades 8-12

-One exhibit per county per class.
-Individual members may enter only one exhibit per class.
+Individual members may enter only one (1) exhibit per class.
 Exhibits in all classes are limited to items that cannot be exhibited in other sections.
-Exhibits must be permanently signed and dated in an inconspicuous location, if size and material permits.
+Exhibits must be permanently signed and dated in an inconspicuous location if size and material permits.
 Ceramics should be signed before firing.
-Judge or Judging committee at the state level may mark exhibit with Fair and Year (for example: TSF, 2020), if not signed and dated.
+Judge or Judging committee may mark exhibit with Fair and Year (for example: MCF, 2024), if not signed and dated.
 Effort will be made to mark in an inconspicuous place.
+PAINTINGS, DRAWINGS AND OTHER ITEMS THAT ARE TO BE HUNG MUST HAVE A HANGER ATTACHED OR THEY MAY NOT BE DISPLAYED.